 Academic Handbook Summer School Policies and Procedures

-Safeguarding Policy for Under 18s
+Safeguarding for Under 18s Policy

 Definitions and Scope

-2. The safety and wellbeing of all children who participate in events or activities at the University is essential, and all University staff and students working for us on these activities are responsible for safeguarding.
+3. The safety and wellbeing of all University students, staff and children who participate in events or activities at the University, and visitors, contractors and other occupiers of the campus or neighbouring property, is essential.
+All University staff and students working for the University at these activities are responsible for safeguarding.

-1. Participating in a summer school or other activity organised by the University.
+1. Participating in a summer school or other activity organised by the University;

-2. Attending open days, offer holder days or campus tours either as potential applicants or as part of a family group.
+2. Attending open days, offer holder days or campus tours either as potential applicants or as part of a family group;

-3. Participating in or otherwise present because of an event or activity organised by a third-party organisation.
+3. Participating in or otherwise present because of an event or activity organised by a third-party organisation;

-5. In some, but not all, of these situations the children may be accompanied by an adult, such as a parent, guardian or teacher who will be responsible for their safety.
+8. In some, but not all, of these situations the children may be accompanied by an adult, such as a parent, guardian or teacher who will be responsible for their safety.

-2. Bullying, Harassment and Sexual Misconduct Policy
+1. Bullying, Harassment and Sexual Misconduct Policy

-3. Code of Behaviour for Summer School
+2. Code of Behaviour for Summer School

 General